cjssdk/async/readme.md

 npm install cjs-async
 ```

-For test execution there are some additional dependencies:
+For tests execution there are some additional dependencies:

 ```bash
 sudo npm install -g mocha should